FireFingers21/alfred-mini-weather/README.md

 ## Setup

-**Note**: This workflow requires [jq](https://jqlang.github.io/jq/) to function, which now comes preinstalled on macOS Sequoia 15 and later.
+**Note**: This workflow requires [jq](https://jqlang.github.io/jq/) to function, which comes preinstalled on macOS 15 Sequoia and later.

 ## Usage